odin-arsenal/draupnir/README.md

 - `_build`: hidden directory for storing project build files
 - `dist`: hidden directory for storing release builds.
 - `.hooks`: store git hooks for linting and formatting odin projects.
-- `config`: Stores configuration settings for different environments: dev, prod, runtime, test.
+- `config/config.odin`: Stores configuration settings for different environments: dev, prod, runtime, test.
+- `config/runtime.odin`: Used for setting or getting Environment variables and other runtime online settings.
 - `resources`: Stores different static assets like images needed for the application.
 - `priv/documentation`: A `Gungnir` directory to store the amalgamated documentation before `mdbook` compilation.
 - `priv/scripts`: Project helpful shell scripts for diverse tasks.
+- `test/test_helper.odin`: A file to set variables and other global settings for the tests.
+- `test/lib_test.odin`: An example test file.

 ## Run Script